poezio/poezio/doc/source/commands.rst

     /message
         **Usage:** ``/message <jid> [optional message]``

-        Open a conversation with the specified JID (event if it is not in our roster), and send a message to him/her, if specified.
+        Open a conversation with the specified JID (event if it is not in our contact list), and send a message to them, if specified.

     /version
         **Usage:** ``/version <jid>``